PanosBn/PanosBn/README.md

 ### 🙋‍♂️ About

-- Originally from Greece 🇬🇷, currently, living in the Netherlands 🇳🇱
+- Originally from Greece 🇬🇷, currently living in the Netherlands 🇳🇱
 - 💎 Data Scientist/Software Engineer.
 I really love doing a bit of both 💪🏻
 - 💬 NLP enthusiast!
 - 🎹 I (try to) make music with my Arturia keyboard, hope to record something one day?!